-- 4.7 Policy Q5 seeks to sustain and reinforce Local Distinctiveness, Policy Q8 seeks to maintain high standards of design / construction quality and Policy Q11 (a) seeks alterations to be designed in a way that positively responds to the character of the host building, respecting locally distinct forms and detailing.
-The Council's Lambeth Local Distinctiveness Study (2012) and other relevant documents (such as conservation area character appraisals) should be consulted where relevant. - 4.8 Lambeth's building stock dates largely from the 19th and 20th centuries.
+- 4.10 Policy Q5 seeks to sustain and reinforce Local Distinctiveness, Policy Q8 seeks to maintain high standards of design / construction quality and Policy Q11 A seeks alterations to be designed in a way that positively responds to the character of the host building, respecting locally distinct forms and detailing.
+Part 1, the Lambeth Local Distinctiveness Study (2012) and other relevant documents (such as conservation area character appraisals) should be consulted where relevant. - 4.11 Lambeth's building stock dates largely from the 19th and 20th centuries.
 The vast majority of buildings in Lambeth have been carefully designed, many as part of a group, street, housing estate or unified development.
 Great care was often taken by the original designer to ensure that the building looks good and performs well.
-Attractive and well-designed buildings are an asset for everyone in Lambeth and they contribute to local distinctiveness. - 4.9 Unsympathetic alterations (poor design or inappropriate materials) harm the appearance of buildings and the visually amenity of our neighbourhoods.
+Attractive and well-designed buildings are an asset for everyone in Lambeth and they contribute to local distinctiveness. - 4.12 Unsympathetic alterations (poor design or inappropriate materials) harm the appearance of buildings and the visually amenity of our neighbourhoods.
 To avoid harm designers should: - 1.
-Take care to ensure that all alterations positively respond to the host building, - 2.
-Retain and respect important features. - 3.
-Reinstate lost external detailing (such as cornices and glazing types) where such opportunities present themselves.
+Take care to ensure that all alterations positively respond to the host building, - Retain and respect important features. - 3.
+Reinstate lost external detailing (such as cornices and glazing types) where such opportunities present themselves. - 4.
+Ensure retrofitting works are sympathetic in siting and design to the host building